Logan-Martin/Fan_Project_Engineering_2/README.md

 ### Goal
 ```
 My room gets really warm, So the goal of this project is to cool it down.
-We, Logan and Jai, will reach this goal by creating a mobile arduino powered fan.
+Logan and I will reach this goal by creating a mobile arduino powered fan.
 ```